-- Type Figure1 in the Bookmark name: box.
+- Locate the caption Figure 1: Gender and Type of Class Chosen.
+Select the text Figure 1. - 2.
+On the Insert tab, in the Links group, click Bookmark.
+This will display the bookmark dialog box. - Type Figure1 in the Bookmark name: box.
 A bookmark name must begin with a letter and may contain numbers or the underscore but no spaces.
-So, Figure1 and Figure\1 are fine but Figure 1 is not. - 4.
+So, Figure1 and Figure_1 are fine but Figure 1 is not. - 4.
 Click Add.
 The dialog box closes automatically.
 This creates a hidden bookmark at this location.
 If you want to see where bookmarks are, click the File tab, click Options, click Advanced, scroll down to Show document content, and put a check next to Show bookmarks.